prettier/prettier-vscode/README.md

 #### parser (default: 'babylon')
 Which parser to use.
 Valid options are 'flow' and 'babylon'

+### Prettier resolution
+This extension will use prettier from your project's local dependencies.

 ### Contribute

 This is my first Visual Studio Extension so I probably made some terrible choices.
 Feel free to open issue or PRs!